lukemedway/sprintReport/README.md

 ## General Setup Notes

-Application requires JIRA connectivity and along with that a jira.js file should be created with the following properties defined:
+Application requires JIRA connectivity and along with that a jira.js file should be created in the /config/ root directory with the following properties defined according to the user:

 - apiUser: "foo",
 - apiPass: "bar",